PrefectHQ/prefect/docs/core/idioms/piping.md

 ## Secondary Argument Positions

-Note that so far we have only used keyword arguments as the "other" arguments when we use `.pipe()`.
+Note that so far we have only used keyword arguments as the "secondary" arguments when we use `.pipe()`.
 This is because `.pipe()` **does not support** positional secondary arguments.
-Therefore the following will always fail:
+Therefore, the following will always fail:

 ```python
 task_a().pipe(task_b, 1, 2, 3)